Revelation 3 no

-3:1 “To the angel of the church in Sardis [rich and important commercial center; city characterized by moral decadence / center for worship of pagan deity Cybele, a sex goddess; no indication that Christians were persecuted there] write: These are the words of Him who holds the seven spirits of God [refers to the Holy Spirit in His perfection; God worked through the Holy Spirit in the seven churches] and the seven stars [cf. Rev. 1:16,20].
-I know your deeds; you have a reputation [name] of being alive [lots of activity], but you are dead [inward spiritual condition; no threat to their immoral community; perhaps under influence of immoral surroundings; cf. Rom.
+3:1 “To the angel of the church in Sardis [rich and important commercial center; city characterized by moral decadence / center for worship of pagan deity Cybele, a sex goddess; no indication that Christians were persecuted there; Sardis is the only church that did not receive a commendation from Christ] write: These are the words of Him who holds the seven spirits of God [refers to the Holy Spirit in His perfection; God worked through the Holy Spirit in the seven churches] and the seven stars [a reference to the leaders or pastors of the churches; cf. Rev. 1:16,20; 2:1].
+I know your deeds; you have a reputation [name] of being alive [lots of activity; the church looked impressive from the outside], but you are dead [inward spiritual condition; they were not living up to their reputation of being alive; no threat to their immoral community; perhaps under influence of immoral surroundings; cf. Rom.
 12:2].

-3:3 Remember [recall], therefore, what [the gospel and instruction about the Christian life] you have received and heard; obey [hold fast or keep a firm grip on] it, and repent [imperative not option].
-But if [condition] you do not wake up [continual watchful attitude], I will come [(perhaps final) warning of sudden judgment] like a thief, and you will not know at what time I will come to you [suggests they would be unprepared].
+3:3 Remember [recall], therefore, what you have received and heard [the gospel and instruction about the Christian life]; obey [hold fast or keep a firm grip on] it, and repent [imperative not option].
+But if [condition] you do not wake up [continual watchful attitude], I will come [(perhaps final) warning of sudden judgment] like a thief [a reference to judgment], and you will not know at what time I will come to you [suggests they would be unprepared].

 3:4 Yet you have a few [not all members were a disappointment; God notices faithfulness of individuals; some had not given in to indifference/complacency] people in Sardis who have not soiled [mingling with pagan life] their clothes [lives/attitude toward God].
-They will walk [fellowship] with me, dressed in white [purity/upright life or heavenly raiment], for they are worthy [made possible by fellowship with the Lord].
+They will walk [fellowship] with me, dressed in white [purity/upright life or heavenly raiment; a symbol of being set apart for God], for they are worthy [made possible by fellowship with the Lord].

 3:5 He [any member of the church] who overcomes will [church was not beyond hope], like them, be dressed in white.
 I will never blot out [erase/remove] his name from the book of life [registry of citizens of heaven], but will acknowledge his name before my Father and his angels [cf. Matt.
 10:32].

-3:6 He who has an ear, let him hear what the Spirit says to the churches.
+3:6 He who has an ear, let him hear [to listen, understand, and obey] what the Spirit says to the churches.

-3:7 “To the angel of the church in Philadelphia [located in a mountainous area; wine producing area; chief god of city was Dionysius or Bacchus, the god of wine; gateway to the East] write: These are the words of Him who is holy [set apart for God’s work; cf. 4:8] and true [genuine, not an imitation like pagan gods worshiped in Philadelphia; cf. 6:10], who holds [cf. John 14:6] the key [signifies power and authority] of David [Jesus is the promised Messiah of David’s lineage].
-What He opens [door to the kingdom or door of faith as in Acts 14:27] no one can shut [regardless of what their persecutors said], and what He shuts no one can open.
+3:7 “To the angel of the church in Philadelphia [located in a mountainous area; wine producing area; chief god of city was Dionysius or Bacchus, the god of wine; gateway to the East; Christ had no words of rebuke or condemnation for this church] write: These are the words of Him who is holy [set apart for God’s work; cf. 4:8] and true [genuine, not an imitation like pagan gods worshiped in Philadelphia; cf. 6:10], who holds [cf. John 14:6] the key [signifies power and authority] of David [Jesus is the promised Messiah of David’s lineage; “the key to the house of David” refers to Eliakim who carried “the key to the house of David” and who had authority over the treasures of the king and the authority to open and close the door at will (Isaiah 22:15-25)].
+What He opens [door to the kingdom or door of faith as in Acts 14:27] no one can shut [regardless of what their persecutors said], and what He shuts no one can open [open door (salvation is assured) and closed door (judgment is certain)].

 3:8 I know [have accurate insight] your deeds [service to Christ in midst of difficulties].
 See, I have placed before you an open door [perhaps a reference to missionary or evangelistic opportunity; cf. 1 Cor.
 16:9; 2 Cor.
 2:12; Col. 4:3] that no one can shut.
-I know that you have little [suggests church in Philadelphia was small, poor, and lacking in influence] strength, yet you have kept [suggests specific occasion when they could have done otherwise] my word [did not embrace heresy] and have not denied my name [did not call Caesar “Lord” but remained loyal to Christ].
+I know that you have little strength [suggests church in Philadelphia was small, poor, and lacking in influence; implies that while their strength was not sufficient to serve God’s purpose, Christ’s strength was more than sufficient; cf. Christ’s words to Paul in 2 Cor.
+12:9], yet you have kept [suggests specific occasion when they could have done otherwise] my word [did not embrace heresy] and have not denied my name [did not call Caesar “Lord” but remained loyal to Christ].

 3:9 I will make those who are of the synagogue of Satan [cf. 2:9], who claim to be Jews though they are not, but are liars — I will make them come and fall down at your feet [defeated enemies] and acknowledge [recognize] that I have loved you [you are God’s true people – His church; vindication before enemies].